 - The accident caused more than $1,000 in property damage.

 An officer will come to the scene and fill out a police report to document the accident.
-They'll also help with clearing the scene to limit any potential traffic disruptions and keep other drivers safe.
+They'll also help clear the scene to limit traffic disruptions and keep other drivers safe.

-From a legal standpoint, you aren't obligated to call the police if no one was injured and if property damage doesn’t exceed $1,000.
-However, assessing the extent of the property damage can be hard in a fender bender.
-So, it’s best to contact the Glendale Police Department or California Highway Patrol to get a police report and be safe.
-Your Glendale car accident lawyer can then use the police report to support your case.
+It is best to contact the Glendale Police Department or California Highway Patrol to get a police report and be safe.
+Your Glendale car accident lawyer can use the police report to support your case.

 Gather Information

-One of the most important things to do after a car crash is to exchange information with the other parties involved.
+One of the most important things after a car crash is exchanging information with the other parties.
 Getting this information will make it easier for your Glendale car accident lawyer to help your case.
 Plus, gathering information will help establish what happened and who's liable.

 Remember that the law requires you to share your contact and insurance information and that the other driver has to do the same.
 Here's what you should write down after the accident: